IT Certifications Hub

 ISACA is where IT governance meets the boardroom.
 CISA remains the undisputed gold standard for IT audit professionals — required by Big 4 firms, mandated in regulated industries, and recognized by 188 countries.
 CISM is the executive-track security management credential, designed for professionals who manage, design, and oversee enterprise information security programs rather than configure firewalls.
 It consistently ranks among the highest-paying IT certifications globally.

 CRISC fills a critical niche — enterprise IT risk management and control implementation.
 It's the only certification focused specifically on IT risk as it relates to business objectives, making holders invaluable to compliance and risk teams.
-AAIA (Advanced AI Audit) is ISACA's newest frontier credential, targeting the growing demand for professionals who can audit AI systems, assess algorithmic bias, and ensure AI deployments meet governance standards.
-Together with IAPP's AIGP, these represent the vanguard of AI governance credentials.
+AAIA (Advanced AI Audit) targets professionals who audit AI systems, assess algorithmic bias, and ensure AI deployments meet governance standards.
+AAISM (Advanced AI Security Management) extends that coverage into AI-specific security risks — threat modeling, adversarial attacks, model integrity, and secure AI deployment at the enterprise level.
+Together with IAPP's AIGP, these credentials define the vanguard of AI governance and security.

 AWS